 This guava white tea has a simple and elegant flavor profile, with mild guava and subtle yet fruity white tea and floral honey in perfect harmony.
 I added a little lemon juice to make all the flavors pop just a little bit more, but this sure is a thirst quencher everyone in the family will love.

-If you’ve been here for a while, you may have noticed my love for iced teas.
-This is my first white tea on the blog, but you could also enjoy this green grapefruit mint tea, black ginger lemon iced tea or herbal hibiscus iced tea.
-I’ve got more in the works, but please let me know if there’s something you’d like to see!
+If you've been here for a while, you may have noticed my love for iced teas.
+This is my first white tea on the blog, but you could also enjoy this green grapefruit mint tea, black ginger lemon iced tea, or herbal hibiscus iced tea, rooibos is also a new favorite of mine, like this rhubarb raspberry iced tea.

 Health benefits of guava